MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 In this lab, you will:

 + Task 1: Start a PowerShell session in Azure Cloud Shell
-+ Task 2: Create an Azure managed disk by using Azure PowerShell
++ Task 2: Create a resource group and an Azure managed disk by using Azure PowerShell
 + Task 3: Configure the managed disk by using Azure PowerShell

 ## Estimated timing: 20 minutes